SixArm/usv/doc/faq/index.md

 For machine-only data, such as data that will never be used for human reading or human editing, then USV or ASV are similar because both can handle units, fields, groups, and files.

-## What if I want special whitespace handling?

-You could use USV plus your own code for special whitespace handling.

-You could try other kinds of processing, such as serializers, deserializers, before filters, after filters, and transformation functions.

-You could leverage consider other whitespace adjustments, such as command line interfaces tools (such as `sed`, `awk`, `mlr`), or programming language functions and methods (such as as `trim`, `strip`, `chomp`).

 ## Why use control picture characters rather than the control characters themselves?